-The Programme Manager/Head of Department is the decision-maker.
-He/she will make a decision to grant, or not to grant the application for a deferral, based on the evidence presented by the quality administrator and student applying.
+The Programme Manager is the decision-maker.
+They will make a decision to grant, or not to grant the application for a TLA, based on the evidence presented by the quality team and learner applying.

 7.28.5 Communicating Decisions